The Hard Questions

 The Trust Collective eliminates the political class entirely.

 There is no party.
 There is no central committee.
 There is no leader.
-There is no person or group that accumulates power, because the system is specifically designed to make excess accumulation impossible.
+There is no person or group that accumulates power, because the system is specifically designed to make accumulation impossible.
+And the tool that administers the system is not a person either.
+It is a transparent process — auditable, distributed, modular, and under meaningful human oversight at every stage.

 Religion and Culture